Andrea Lanzano

-Andrea Lanzano (1651 in Milan – 1709) was an Italian painter of the late Baroque period.
+Andrea Lanzano (1651–1709) was an Italian painter of the late Baroque period.

-He was initially trained in Milan under Luigi Scaramuccia, then traveled to Rome to work under Carlo Maratta.
+He was initially trained in his native Milan under Luigi Scaramuccia, then traveled to Rome to work under Carlo Maratta.
 He became a follower of Giovanni Lanfranco.
 He was commissioned to help paint ceiling of the entry staircase of the palace of Hans-Adam I, Prince of Liechtenstein in Vienna.
 He was knighted by the emperor of the Austrian Empire.